pagkly/Zed/Investopedia3/What Special Power of Attorney Means.md

 A special power of attorney is a legal document that authorizes one person, called an agent or an attorney in fact, to act on behalf of another person, known as the principal, under specific, clearly laid-out circumstances.

-Also known as a [limited power of attorney (LPOA)](https://www.investopedia.com/terms/l/limited_power_of_attorney.asp), a special power of attorney allows an individual to give another person the ability to make certain legal or financial decisions on their behalf.
+Also known as a [[limited power of attorney (LPOA)]](https://www.investopedia.com/terms/l/limited_power_of_attorney.asp), a special power of attorney allows an individual to give another person the ability to make certain legal or financial decisions on their behalf.

 ### Key Takeaways